e-dot/MyWindowsService/README.md

 CMD /C _setup.bat MYSERVICEPASSWORD MYSERVICELOGIN MYSERVICENAME MYSERVICELABEL
 ```

+This batch script is registering the binary utility as a service with [sc.exe](https://learn.microsoft.com/en-us/windows/win32/services/controlling-a-service-using-sc) :
+1. stop service (if running)
+2. delete service (if already installed)
+3. create service (register its binary utility)
+4. configure service to start automatically at boot
+5. configure service to restart twice in case of unexpected crash
+6. start service

 # FAQ

 # How do I run my service under the system account ?